 You can become involved and help us to increase awareness of epilepsy and raise much needed funds for Epilepsy ACT.
 By doing so, your valued fundraising efforts will assist to provide vital services and programs for the 8,000+ children and adults living with epilepsy in our own community.

 Wear purple – on 26 March and encourage others to do the same – from wearing an awareness ribbon, to dressing in purple or going all out and dying your hair purple!

 WALK for Epilepsy – Come join us when we join together to WALK for Epilepsy here in Canberra.
 You can be part of the first step to bringing more awareness for people with Epilepsy in the ACT.
 Sunday 7th March 2021, Commonwealth Place, Parkes.
 Registrations will be opening soon!

 Host a Purple Day awareness/fundraising party/event/activity – at home, school, work or play on or before Purple Day no matter how small – every $ is greatly appreciated.

 Become a Purple Day Hero – In just minutes you can build your own online fundraising page and approach your supporters for a tax deductible donation by emailing a unique link to your own Purple Day webpage.
 Each donation is recorded on your page along with any message of support from your donors.
 Please go to our Everyday Hero page.

 Make a tax deductible donation to Epilepsy ACT’s own Purple Day Hero page and leave a message.

 Buy and/or sell Purple Day merchandise including purple pens, enamel badges, nail files, key rings, wristbands and soft toys.
-Merchandise is available to sell on our behalf, please call our office to get your box today.
-Alternatively you can purchase items from one of our pop-up tables at the following locations:
+Merchandise is available to sell on our behalf anytime, please call our office to get your box today.

 Encourage your local community, schools and businesses to get involved by holding a mask-themed event or free purple dress day in return for a gold coin donation.